-Tom Jessee is in his 17th season as head coach for the University of Tampa women's basketball program.
-Jessee has guided his team to NCAA tournament appearances in eight of the previous 12 seasons, becoming the first coach in UT history to guide his squad to consecutive NCAA tournaments and recently the NCAA South Region semifinal.
+Tom Jessee is in his 18th season as head coach for the University of Tampa women's basketball program.
+Jessee has guided his team to NCAA tournament appearances in nine of the previous 13 seasons, becoming the first coach in UT history to guide his squad to consecutive NCAA tournaments and recently the NCAA South Region semifinal.

-Jessee has 25 years under his belt as a collegiate head coach, with nine of those seasons spent at his alma mater Bluefield State (W.V.)
+Jessee has 26 years under his belt as a collegiate head coach, with nine of those seasons spent at his alma mater Bluefield State (W.V.)
 University, where he compiled a 170-89 mark.
-He earned his 400th career victory on the road when the Spartans defeated Barry by a 69-53 margin in 2013.
-In all, Jessee is now 490-244 (.670) in the college ranks.
+In all, Jessee is now 512-253 (.669) in the college ranks.

-He has also moved near the top of the NCAA all-time record book as his .673 winning percentage ranks No. 23 among active coaches and No. 33 all-time nationally.
-His 436 wins are good for No. 16on the active coaches list.
+He has also moved near the top of the NCAA all-time record book as his .669 winning percentage ranks No. 25 among active coaches and No. 49 all-time.
+His 512 career wins are good for No. 11 on the active coaches list.

 Among the players Jessee has coached include Sheena Walton, who became the first player in UT history to garner second team All-American honors (Daktronics).
 Walton also joined Crystal Ashley as the only Spartans to be three-time first-team all-SSC selections.
 He also coached first-team all-SSC selections Jessie McDowell (2003), Yushanda Morse (2004) and Gianna Messina (2009).
 Under his guidance, Hailee Sullivan was the first player in program history to be named to the NCAA South Regional all-tournament team in 2009.